rhcarlosweb/acf-feather-icons-field/README.md

 ?>
 ```

+## Translations

+The plugin comes with the following translations:
+- English (default)
+- Brazilian Portuguese (pt_BR)

+To add a new translation:
+1. Copy the `languages/acf-feather-icon.pot` file
+2. Rename it to `acf-feather-icon-{locale}.po` (e.g., `acf-feather-icon-fr_FR.po` for French)
+3. Translate the strings in the file
+4. Generate the .mo file using a tool like Poedit or WP-CLI

 ## License

 This project is licensed under the GPL v2 or later - see the [LICENSE](LICENSE) file for details.